 - Banks will ask for information about your business, such as your annual revenue, but most credit card companies don’t require you to send them any records or other information.
 Never lie about your business.

-- It is best if you open a business checking account, and make sure you have any necessary business licenses, before you start applying for business credit cards.
+- Ideally, you'd open a business checking account and make sure you have any necessary business licenses before you start applying for business credit cards.
 If you look around, you should be able to find a bank or credit union that will give you a business checking account without any monthly fees.

-Amex sometimes requires that your small business generate over $1,000 in revenues.
-But, many people believe that the revenue question on their business credit card application represents a prediction of the current year's revenue, rather than a summary of the previous year's.
+Amex and Chase sometime require that your small business generate over $1,000 in revenues.
+But many people believe that the revenue question on their business credit card application represents a prediction of the current year's revenue, rather than a summary of the previous year's.

-But you can also just apply with an an Employer Identification Number (EIN) instead.
+But you can also apply with an Employer Identification Number (EIN) instead.
 You can very quickly go online and acquire a free EIN for your sole proprietorship.

 Once you get a business card, you can usually use it for non-business-related purchases

 The thorniest issue with business credit cards is whether you can use them for personal spending.

 By law, business cards don’t have the same protections as personal credit cards.
 As a result, banks need to be sure that they can’t be accused of skirting the personal credit card regulations by promoting small business cards for personal use.
 Therefore, you’ll never see any materials from the bank saying that you can put personal charges on a business card.
 And the official rules for the card will typically prohibit using the card for personal spending.

 However, putting personal expenses on small business cards is very widely done, especially by people who like to collect points and miles and we've never heard of an issue.
 While keeping your small business expenses on your small business cards and personal expenses on your personal cards, makes it much easier to keep track of your spending when it is time to file your taxes, there are no laws that require you to do so.